Ali Bayramov Club

 The Ali Bayramov Club was the first club for women in Baku, Azerbaijan.
-The Club offered a variety of vocational skills and training to women, in additional to cultural and leisure activities.
+The club offered a variety of vocational skills and training to women, in addition to cultural and leisure activities.
 Its main focus was campaigning for women's unveiling and literacy.

 History

 Origins

 The Ali Bayramov Women's Club, active in Baku and the surrounding regions, was opened in 1920 under the direction of the People's Commissariat for Education.
-The Club was originally founded as a literacy and sewing circle by Jeyran Bayramova with the aim of enlightening Azeri women.
-The Club was named after her brother-in-law whom she married after her sister's death, Ali Bayramov, who had encouraged her educational pursuits when her parents had not.
+The club was originally founded as a literacy and sewing circle by Jeyran Bayramova with the aim of enlightening Azeri women.
+The club was named after her brother-in-law, whom she married after the death of her sister, Ali Bayramov, who had encouraged her educational pursuits when her parents had not.
 Ali Bayramov, a leading Azeri Bolshevik, encouraged his wife to be active in the communist women's movement.
 Bayramova first proposed the club to her school friends during her husband's funeral shortly after his death in March 1920.